boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 ### **From Question to Objectives: Two Sides of the Same Coin**

 A research project is driven by curiosity, which takes the form of a **research question**.
-However, to answer that question systematically, we must translate our curiosity into a concrete plan of action.
+However, to answer that question systematically, you must translate your curiosity into a concrete plan of action.
 This plan is articulated through our **research objectives**.

 Think of them as two sides of the same coin: